Sarvihaara/Console-game/README.md

 Console game in C++ inspired by Match3.
+To try out the game, run `match.exe`.

+# Rules

 Each instance of the game randomly generates a block of bricks of different colours.
 The goal is to eliminate all possible matches.
 A match is any 3 bricks of the same colour, either in horizontal or vertical line.